roman-milk/roman-milk.github.io/susans-req.md

  THE END OF CHAPTER TWO

  Please send any comments or suggestions to me, as I do like hearing from readers.
 I am fairly new at erotic writing and your suggestions help.
-Report_Story #1